mendix/docs/content/en/docs/refguide/runtime/mendix-client.md

 {{% alert color="info" %}}
 In Studio Pro versions 10.6.0 and above, there is an alternative version of the Mendix Client written in React.
 This is currently a [beta](/releasenotes/beta-features/).
 You can enable this new client in [App Settings](/refguide/app-settings/#react-client).

 The React client replaces [Dojo](https://dojotoolkit.org/) with [React](https://react.dev/) for the view layer.
+This means that widgets based on Dojo will no longer work.
+You will get consistency errors if your app contains Dojo widgets, or you can choose **Migration mode** which will allow you to build your app but will replace incompatible widgets with a placeholder.

 Other components of the Mendix Client are the same in both the React and Dojo client.
 See our [Release Blog](https://www.mendix.com/blog/mendix-release-10-7-go-mac-it/#react-client-public-beta) for more information.
 {{% /alert %}}

 ## 2 Description {#description}